thezettascale/Julia-Wav-KAN/README.md

 # Julia-Wav-KAN
 A Julia implementation of Wavelet Kolmogorov-Arnold Networks (wavKAN).
 Mutli-layer Perceptron (MLP) and wavKAN implementations of the Transformer and Recurrent Neural Operator (RNO) are applied to the 1D unit cell problem with a viscoelastic constitutive relation.

-This dataset is particularly difficult for the Transformer to learn, but easy for the RNO.
-The wavKAN is investigated here to see if it can improve the Transformer's performance, and perhaps even surpass the RNO.
+This dataset is difficult for the Transformer to learn, but easy for the RNO.

-The MLP models were developed in a [previous side project](https://github.com/PritRaj1/Neural-Operator-Learning).
-The commit history attributed to their development can be found there.

 ## To Run